Bragado/RedReader/esofDocs/Model Process.md

 ## Authors

+* Diana Isabel Garcia Pinto
+* João Henrique Poceiro Vieira de Araújo
 * Luís Filipe Rodrigues Coelho
-* Diana Isabel Garcia Pinto
 * Marisa Daniela Quintal Oliveira
-* João Araújo

 ---
 ### Abstract
 In the context of the subject ESOF we intend to analyze the software processes used by ...
-Regarding software process we will be going over how the different typical phases of most process models are/were handled by the developers followed by an analysis of which models best fit what they have been doing.
+Regarding the software process we will be going over on how the different typical phases of most process models are/were handled by the developers followed by an analysis of which models best fit what they have been doing.

 ---